Bareilly College: History

+The Bareilly college was reopened in 1858 after the city of Bareilly was re-annexed by the British.
+A boarding house was opened in the college in September 1860.
+The college was affiliated to the University of Calcutta in 1862.
+However the Bareilly college was abolished in 1876 owing to high maintenance cost and the facilities now available to students to attend other colleges due to the extension of railways.
+Soon afterwards, efforts to restart the college were initiated.
+A committee was constituted and the collection of subscriptions resulted in amassment of Rs 80,000 by 1883.
+Grants in aid were also obtained from the government as well as the municipality.

+The Bareilly college was reopened in 1884 as a second grade college attached to the District High School.
+It was placed under the management of a local committee with a government grant of Rs 1800 a year while the remaining income was derived from an endowment fund.
+The Bareilly College was affiliated in arts to the University of Allahabad upon the latter's opening in 1888, and was affiliated in law a year later.
+As per a 1904 report by the Indian Ministry of Education, it was a semi-official college managed by a local committee and a pre-university institution.
+The Azad Hostel of the college was built in 1906.
+It served as a base for the national freedom movement From 1929 to 1943.

 Campus

 The Bareilly College is housed in the building donated to the college by the Nawab of Rampur and the vicinity is still known as Rampur Garden or Rampur Bagh.
 A new building was added to it in 1905, whose cornerstone was laid by Sir James John Digges la Touche the then lieutenant governor of the Northern Province, now known as Uttar Pradesh.
 He named the building Bareilly College.

 It now contains an auditorium at the central vista flanked by a clock tower.
+The auditorium has a seating capacity of 200 spectators.
+The auditorium building was originally built as a hall in 1906, which was converted into an auditorium in 1986.

 The college also has a swimming pool, cafeteria, and a residential boarding house by the name Azad Hostel.
 Almost two centuries old, this college initially had four boarding houses converted into offices with time.
 Azad Hostel is the only boarding house that remains to the present day.
 At present it is defunct and a new building is being proposed at the place where it stands.

 Courses

+The college consisted of only an arts faculty when it was initially started.
+The science and commerce departments were introduced in 1929 and 1944 respectively, while the BEd degree was introduced in 1956.